Diagram lemmas

 2. If f2 and f4 are monomorphisms and f1 is an epimorphism, then f3 is a monomorphism.

 Note that as an immediate corollary, if f2 and f4 are isomorphisms and f1 is an epimorphism and f5 is a monomorphism, then f3 is an isomorphism.
 This statement is sometimes called the "weak five lemma."
 By contrast, the above statement is called the "sharp five lemma."
+(Why not the "strong five lemma"?
+Good question.)

 To see how this result follows from the Four Lemma, let's look at the proof of the first statement.
 Consider the following part of the diagram:

 The Four Lemma applies, since the rows are exact, f2 is a monomorphism, and f5 is an epimorphism.
-Since f4 is an epimorphism, the Four Lemma implies that so is f3.
+Since f4 is an epimorphism, the Four Lemma implies so is f3.
 This proves the first statement.

-The analogous argument proves the second statement.
+An analogous argument proves the second statement.

 Here's a famous result: